6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 A connected app, that implements SAML 2.0, can be used to intergrate a service provider with SF org for user authentication.
 Use it if your org already uses SAML.

 **Integrate a Service Provider with OpenID Connect**
 A connected app, that implements OpenID Connect, can be used to intergrate a service provider with SF org for user authentication.
 The service provider must accept OpenID Connect tokens.
+Unlike SAML, it adds an authentication layer on top of OAuth 2.0 to enable secure exchange of ID tokens that contain user informatioon with OAuth access tokens.

 **Provide Authorization for External API Gateways**